 Exercise And Sleep

 Daily exercise promotes better sleep.
 Try and keep your body moving, especially in the morning.
 Considering the benefit of morning light, consider exercising outdoors.
-If you exercise at night, a cold shower can help some people who feel too alert to sleep.

 Best Temperature For Improved Sleep